borancar/talos-pxe/README.md

 ## Building

 You need to download the Talos kernel and initramfs before proceeding.
-These should be placed in `assets`:
+Files can be found on [talos release page](https://github.com/talos-systems/talos/releases) These should be placed in `assets`:

 ```
 assets/initramfs-amd64.xz